Texas Execution Information Center

 Texas came under especially strong national scrutiny in 2000 for two reasons: one is because it led the nation in executions -- more than all other 37 death-penalty states combined.
 The other reason is because Texas Governor George W. Bush was running for President, and by March, he had effectively won the Republican Party nomination.

 One of the main weapons death-penalty opponents weilded in the attack on capital punishment was the availability of DNA testing.
-DNA testing methods are much more sophisticated today than when most death-row inmates were convicted, so the argument is that DNA evidence should be retested in cases where the defendant's guilt is in doubt.
+DNA testing methods were much more sophisticated in 2000 than when most death-row inmates at that time were convicted, so the argument was that DNA evidence should be retested in cases where the defendant's guilt was in doubt.
 On 1 June, Gov. Bush issued a 30-day stay of execution to convicted murderer Ricky McGinn, for DNA testing.
-McGinn was convicted of raping and murdering, his 12-year-old stepdaughter in 1993.
+McGinn was convicted of raping and murdering his 12-year-old stepdaughter in 1993.
 McGinn was executed in September after the tests came back positive.
 The legislature passed a law in 2001 guaranteeing DNA testing to any condemned prisoner whose innocence might be secured as a result.

-Copyright © 2002-2008 by David Carson.
+Copyright © 2002-2024 by David Carson.
 Unauthorized publication, either printed or electronic, is prohibited.
-This includes posting to Usenet.
+This includes posting to Usenet, blogs, and message boards.